redwoodjs/redwood/docs/docs/toast-notifications.md

 :::warning

-You can put the email validation back into the `<TextField>` now, but you should leave the server validation in place, just in case.
+You can't use the [onError](https://www.apollographql.com/docs/react/api/react/hooks/#onerror) callback in combination with the `toast.promise` function.

 :::